 Get the all the latest news and inside information about recreation on TVA public lands and lakes.

-Want to get the most out of any rafting, kayaking or canoeing adventure?
+Want to get the most out of your rafting, kayaking or canoeing adventure?
 Be prepared before you go.
-We make it easy with our 12-part checklist, which covers everything from safety basics to relevant U.S. Coast Guard law.
-Check out our paddle pointers.
+We make it easy with our paddle pointers checklist, which covers everything from safety basics to relevant U.S. Coast Guard law.